Recovering Aged Data - Overview

 To recover data from the tape, you will perform the general steps below for all use cases.
 Specific needs are covered in the Advanced cases, as needed for each use case.

-- Catalog the Tapes: you will identify the tapes that contain the data to import and catalog the tapes in the Catalog Media group.
+- Catalog the Tapes: identifies the tapes that contain the data to import and catalog the tapes in the Catalog Media group.

-- View the Catalog Content: once the tapes are catalogued, you have the chance to verify their contents.
+- View the Catalog Content: when the tapes are catalogued, you have the chance to verify their contents.

 - Merge the Contents of the Tapes: after verifying the contents you need, merge the media.